 The Boating Infrastructure Grant (BIG) Project began in 2001 as a two-tiered program paid for with funds from the Sport Fish Restoration Account of the Aquatic Resources Trust Fund and is administered through the US Fish and Wildlife Service (USFWS).
 The funds result from a Federal excise tax on fishing equipment, trolling motors, import duties on boats, and motorboat fuels.

 The Sport Fish Restoration Account has financed many programs that have helped people enjoy our state’s aquatic resources over the years, including hundreds of publicly owned launch ramps and fishing piers.
 The Clean Vessel Act, which improves our water quality by providing free pumpout service through pumpout boats and shoreside stations is also funded through this account.
-The latest effort, BIG, facilitates boaters with larger, non-trailerable boats to travel from port to port in Commonwealth waters and find safe and reliable access to its historic, cultural, recreational, and natural resources.
+The latest effort, BIG, facilitates boaters with 26 foot or larger, non-trailerable boats to travel from port to port in Commonwealth waters and find safe and reliable access to its historic, cultural, recreational, and natural resources.

-Both Tier I and Tier II projects will have to go through all the standard permitting processes (Federal, state, and local) that they would be obliged to do for any privately or locally funded project.
+Both Tier I and Tier II projects will have to go through all the standard Federal, state and/or local permitting processes that they would be obliged to do for any privately or locally funded project.

 Further information is available on this Federal Program at the following links:

 Please check the USFWS link above under BIG Funding for the current RFP and Federal deadline.